Q. What do I need to know before entering the Narrows?

 - Small children should not hike in the river due to strong currents and deep pools.

-Carry out all trash: food wrappers, apple cores, fruit peels, tissue paper - everything you carry in.
+- Carry out all trash: food wrappers, apple cores, fruit peels, tissue paper, etc. Do not leave anything behind.

 - Carry one gallon of drinking water per person for a full-day hike, food, sunglasses, sunscreen, and first aid kit.